 reheat stuffed peppers

-Stuffed peppers is one of my favorite dishes my mom prepares.
+Stuffed peppers are one of my favorite dishes my mom prepares.
 I still remember the pleasing scent that spreads with freshly prepared stuffed peppers, that it’s truly indescribable.

 Admittedly, when you are a child, you usually throw away the peppers and eat only the filling, but with age, you learn to appreciate the complete mix in front of you.